Ugochi-Nwachukwu/NaijaConnect-SQL-Business-Analysis/README.md

 ## Conclusion
-This project demonstrates how SQL can transform raw telecom data into actionable insights, guiding NaijaConnect’s strategy for customer growth and revenue optimization.

-Highlighting seasonal trends in customer activity.
+This project demonstrates how SQL can transform raw telecom data into actionable insights, guiding NaijaConnect’s strategy for customer growth and revenue optimization.lighting seasonal trends in customer activity.